-- Step 1 Choose Web Security Manager > Access Policies. - Step 2 Click the Anti-Malware and Reputation link for the Access Policy you want to configure. - Step 3 Under the Web Reputation and Anti-Malware Settings section, choose Define Web Reputation and Anti-Malware Custom Settings. - This allows you to configure web reputation and anti-malware settings for this Access Policy that differ from the global policy. - Step 4 In the Web Reputation Settings section, choose whether or not to enable Web Reputation Filtering.
-Adaptive Scanning chooses the most appropriate web reputation score thresholds for each web request. - Step 5 Configure the settings in the Advanced Malware Protection Settings section. - Step 6 Scroll down to the Cisco DVS Anti-Malware Settings section.

-Step 7 Configure the anti-malware settings for the policy as necessary.
+- Step 1 Choose Web Security Manager > Access Policies. - Step 2 Click the Anti-Malware and Reputation link for the Access Policy you want to configure. - Step 3 Under the Web Reputation and Anti-Malware Settings section, choose Define Web Reputation and Anti-Malware Custom Settings.

+This allows you to configure web reputation and anti-malware settings for this Access Policy that differ from the global policy.

+- Step 4In the Web Reputation Settings section, choose whether or not to enable Web Reputation Filtering.Adaptive Scanning chooses the most appropriate web reputation score thresholds for each web request. - Step 5 Configure the settings in the Advanced Malware Protection Settings section. - Step 6 Scroll down to the Cisco DVS Anti-Malware Settings section. - Step 7 Configure the anti-malware settings for the policy as necessary.

-Setting Description Enable Suspect User Agent Scanning Choose whether or not to scan traffic based on the user agent field specified in the HTTP request header.
-When you select this checkbox, you can choose to monitor or block suspect user agents in the Additional Scanning section at the bottom of the page.
+Setting Description Enable Suspect User Agent Scanning e whether or not to scan traffic based on the user-agent field specified in TP request header. - you select this checkbox, you can choose to monitor or block suspect gents in the Additional Scanning section at the bottom of the page.
+Note Chrome browsers do not include a user-agent string in FTP-over-HTTP requests; therefore, Chrome cannot be detected as the user agent in those requests.
 Enable Anti-Malware Scanning Choose whether or not to use the DVS engine to scan traffic for malware.
 Adaptive Scanning chooses the most appropriate engine for each web request.
 Malware Categories Choose whether to monitor or block the various malware categories based on a malware scanning verdict.
-Other Categories Choose whether to monitor or block the types of objects and responses listed in this section.
+Other Categories e whether to monitor or block the types of objects and responses listed section.
 Note The category Outbreak Heuristics applies to transactions which are identified as malware by Adaptive Scanning prior to running any scanning engines.
-Was a categorized as unscannable when the configured maximum time setting is reached or when the system experiences a transient error condition.
+Note URL transactions are categorized as unscannable when the configured maximum time setting is reached or when the system experiences a transient error condition.
 For example, transactions might be categorized as unscannable during scanning engine updates or AsyncOS upgrades.
 The malware scanning verdicts SV_TIMEOUT and SV_ERROR, are considered unscannable transactions.